 When walking through the woods it is a good idea to wear bright oranges or yellows.
 You want to stick out and make it obvious for hunters to distinguish you from camouflaged animals.
 Wearing a bright shirt, hat, or carrying a brightly colored pack are all great ideas to draw attention to yourself in the woods.
 Avoid wearing camouflage colors such as tan, green, or brown.
 This will cause you to blend in with the woods, and hunters will not be able to clearly tell what is walking through the woods.

-If you are someone who likes to hike for sunrise or sunset, I suggest wearing a headlamp and some reflective gear to maximize your visibility to the hunters out at dusk or dawn.
-I took my dog for a hike into Low's Ridge last week and I put a red pack on him so he would clearly stand out, and I wore a bright orange backpack.
+If you are someone who likes to hike during sunrise or sunset, I suggest wearing a headlamp and some reflective gear to maximize your visibility to the hunters out at dusk or dawn.
+I took my dog for a hike into Low’s Ridge last week and I put a red pack on him so he would clearly stand out, and I wore a bright orange backpack.
 There was no problem seeing us in the woods!

 3. Follow the trail markers